Public Relations Trends and Tactics

 Senior Manager of Public Relations, National Recreation and Park Association

 Heather Williams, NRPA's Senior Manager of Public Relations.
 Heather is responsible for the development and implementation of NRPA's PR strategies.
 This includes the promotion of NRPA's grant programs, research initiatives and more.
 With over eight years' experience in the field, Heather handles all aspects of media relations, as well.

-Media Specialist, National Recreation and Park Association
+Public Relations Manager, National Recreation and Park Association